 At the Asian leg of the Youth Olympic Games, Thailand is a personal best and below the required 24.50 World Juniors standards.

 In the final, Zion went on to run 24.30 and again break her best time and further justify selection for World Juniors.
 Zion took the bronze behind two Chinese athletes, with her time being mere thousandths from the silver medal.

 Zion now joins Fil-American Kayla Richardson, 16, who has run 11.78 and 24.03 in the World Juniors.

 18-year-old Ernest John Obiena, training in Italy, is hitting the 5.05m qualifier for the Pole Vault, June 16.
 Obiena leaped 5.00m at the SEA Games and also at an indoor meet in Taipei.

 Zion Corrales-Nelson wins a Bronze for the Philippines at Youth Olympic Qualifiers.

 A young Fil-Canadian made her international debut for the Philippines.

 15-year-old Zion Corrales-Nelson won a bronze medal for the Philippines at the Youth Olympic Qualifiers in Bangkok, Thailand.
 Nelson was the sole representative for the Philippines at this meet.
 The Canadian-based athlete took the Bronze in the 400m Dash with a time of 56.04.
 Her best performance from last year was 54.94.

 Zion Nelson has run 24.54 this year in the United States and needs to run 24.50 and 55.16 to qualify for the Philippines a the World Juniors in Oregon (July) by June 16.

-As only the top two from Asia go through this event, it’s unsure if Nelson will progress to this event’s finals in China in August.
+Only the top two from Asia go through this event; it’s unsure if Nelson will progress to this event’s finals in China in August.

 2014 New Fil-Heritage Part Jamaican Sprinter